Nourish - 26 Ways to Use Your Jar of Coconut Oil

 Rinse the hair with apple cider vinegar, then comb using a fine lice comb.
 Dry hair and then apply coconut oil, leave on for 12 to 24 hours.
 Wash the comb thoroughly, then comb through again and wash hair with shampoo.

 During the first few weeks of nursing, nipples can become cracked and inflamed.
 Try making your own homemade nipple cream here at Just Making Noise.

 No. 14 – Avoiding Pregnancy Stretch Marks

-Regularly applied, coconut oil is a must have to help with preventing stretch marks.
+Regularly applied, this oil is a must-have to help with preventing stretch marks.